Skip to content

 We welcome applications from a broad range of schools and backgrounds.
 We are looking for intellectual aspiration, individuality and proven dedication so that we can help to develop outstanding potential as well as academic achievement.

-Applicants for places at Trinity are normally interviewed by specialists in the languages that the candidate hopes to study at Cambridge.
+Applicants for places at Trinity are interviewed by specialists in the languages that the candidate hopes to study at Cambridge.
 Interviews are reasonably informal and are designed to identify strengths rather than weaknesses.
 The purpose is to assess your motivation, reasoning ability and developing intellectual and cultural interests.
+Some independent reading and exploration of the cultures you intend to study may therefore help your application.

 The content of the interview will depend on the level to which you have previously studied each language but the interviewers will always aim to test a broad range of skills, including linguistic competence, powers of literary analysis, and general intellectual and cultural awareness.

 The typical conditional offer is A*AA in subjects that include at least one foreign language.
-The number of offers we make depends on the strength of the applications but we aim for an entry in the range of 12 to 14.
+The number of offers we make depends on the strength of the applications but we aim to admit in the range of 6-9 students each year.

 Further information